developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

  G. Enter the challenge password when prompted. _This is the password needed when generating the certificate in .pfx format._<br>
  H. A .csr file is created in the "CSR_Request" folder.
 Submit this file to the CA to have it signed. <br>
  I. Obtain the certificate bundle from the CA in .pkcs format and certificate in .p7b format (which includes the public key). -->
-**Generate SSL Certificate:** An SSL certificate is needed for secured connections.
-Zebra requires the certificate to be procured in .p7b format and the certificate private key to be a .key file.
+**Generate complete SSL Certificate:** Zebra requires the certificate be procured in .p7b format and combined with the private key (.key file) to generate the SSL certificate in .pfx file format.
 If the certificate is in a different format, use an SSL certificate converter tool to convert to the proper format.  <br>
 1. Create an ssl_certificate.cer file with the command:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openssl pkcs7 -print_certs -in ssl_certificate.p7b -out ssl_certificate.cer`<br>
 where "ssl_certificate.p7b" is the certificate issued by the CA.
 2. Create SSL certificate "ssl_certificate.pfx" with command (using the private key password created from step 4 in the previous section):
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openssl pkcs12 -export -in ssl_certificate.cer -inkey dtrkdemo.key -out ssl_certificate.pfx`<br>
 where "dtrkdemo.key" is the private key generated from step 4 in the previous section and "ssl_certificate.cer" is the file generated from the previous step 1.
+3. Import the SSL certificate on the server.
+Double-click the certificate on the local computer and follow the Certificate Import wizard.
-3. Use SSL certificate "ssl_certificate.pfx" and the private key password for Device Tracker server installation and setup in the sections that follow.
+4. Use SSL certificate "ssl_certificate.pfx" and the private key password for Device Tracker server installation and setup in the sections that follow.
 <!--
 A. Create an empty directory named "generated_certs" to contain the .pfx certificate.<br>
 B. Copy the following certificate files to "generated_certs" folder: primary certificate (e.g. "ssl_certificate.p7b"), private key (e.g. "zdvc_private_key.key"), and intermediate CA certificate (e.g. "IntermediateCA.cer").  _The intermediate CA certificate is optional - use if required in the certificate chain._  <br>